Gestalt: our sense of visual balance affects everything we see. And feel.

 Some of the best-known logos and trademarks draw on the principle of symmetry.

-Below illustration from the 'Before and After' online design magazine and blog explores equilibrium in the page layout context.
+The illustration below from the 'Before and After' online design magazine and blog explores equilibrium in the page layout context.
 An effective designer will be acutely aware that all elements have their unique shape, direction relative to their space, and measurable visual weight.
 The eye tends to instinctively move towards the centre of a page or a screen.
-As the object shifts away from the centre, it draws the eye away and toward the object and edge, thus forming an intended visual tension.
+As the object shifts away from the centre, it draws the eye away from the centre and toward the object and edge, thus forming an intended visual tension.

 - - -